guaguabujianle/SA-DDI/README.md

-# Learning size-adaptive molecular substructures for drug-drug interaction prediction by substructure-aware graph neural network
+# Learning size-adaptive molecular substructures for explainable drug–drug interaction prediction by substructure-aware graph neural network
+SA-DDI is designed to learn size-adaptive molecular substructures for drug-drug interaction prediction and can provide explanations that are consistent with pharmacologists.

 ## Requirements